 Hastings and St Leonards was on the receiving end of 85 German air attacks for four years between 26th July 1940 and 8th August 1944.

-During that period 550 high explosive bombs, 12 oil incendiary bombs, around 750 small incendiary’s and 15 V1 Doodlebug rockets fell on the town and surrounding area.
+During that period 550 high explosive bombs, 12 oil incendiary bombs, around 750 small incendiary’s and 15 V1 Doodlebug flying bombs fell on the town and surrounding area.
 These figures do not include the many bombs that missed the town and ended up in the sea.

 These attacks demolished or damaged beyond repair 463 buildings and caused damage to 14,818 other buildings.
 The human cost included 154 civilians killed, 260 hospitalised and 439 slightly injured.